adevone/spring-android-codegen-demo/spring-codegen-demo/README.md

 2. Run `./generate.sh`

 # Limitations
-- Only non-array and non-primitive response schemas supported at now
+- Only non-array and non-primitive response schemas supported at now.
+This functionality can be implemented for something like 4 hours